vincemburu/Track-It/README.md

 - CSS
 - Bootstrap

-* I've used Flask web framework based in Python, necessary for flask-sqlalchemy to manage SQL database with sqlite and flask-wtf to upload files and forms extensions
+* Used Flask web framework based in Python, necessary for flask-sqlalchemy to manage SQL database with sqlite and flask-wtf to upload files and forms extensions

 ## Reference: